Our Services

 Most flu-like illnesses during flu season are seasonal influenza.
 Bird flu remains rare in the general population.

-To help determine whether your symptoms match typical flu patterns, you can use a free AI-powered Influenza (Flu) symptom checker that analyzes your specific symptoms and provides personalized guidance in minutes.
+To help determine what's causing your symptoms and whether you should seek medical care, you can check your symptoms now using a free AI-powered Influenza (Flu) symptom checker that analyzes your specific symptoms and provides personalized guidance in just 3 minutes.

 If you have had no contact with poultry or known outbreaks, the likelihood of bird flu is generally low.